mulesoft-assets/template-s4hana2sfdc-product-migration/README.md

 <!-- Use Case (start) -->
 This Anypoint template serves as a foundation for setting an online sync of products from SAP S/4HANA to Salesforce.

 Use this template if would like to sync products from SAP S/4HANA to Salesforce in manner of one time synchronization by browse toting the HTTP endpoint.
-The template will fetch all products by specified criteria and send it as to Salesforce to create/update products there.
+The template will fetch all products by specified criteria and send it to Salesforce to create/update products there.
 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this template leverages the Mule batch module.